Installation

 If you used CMake to setup your project you can already build and execute this program.
 Otherwise ensure your includes and the runtime shared library (libobjectbox.so, .dylib, .dll depending on the platform) are setup correctly for your compiler and linker environment.

-executable by downloading the version for your OS from releases.
+executable by downloading the version for your OS from .
 If you want, add it to $PATH

 for convenience.
 Alternatively, instead of downloading, you can build the generator yourself by cloning this repo and running make